SAP/ui5-tooling-extensions/README.md

 ## Packages

-UI5 Tooling Extensions consists of multiple packages managed in a separate folder:
+UI5 Tooling Extensions consist of multiple packages managed in a separate folder:

 - [middleware-code-coverage](packages/middleware-code-coverage/): A custom server middleware providing an endpoint for code instrumentation

 These extensions are developed and maintained by SAP.
-There are many more UI5 Tooling extensions avaible developed by the open source community.
+There are many more UI5 Tooling extensions available developed by the open-source community.
 Check out [Best of UI5](https://bestofui5.org/) to explore the world of custom UI5 Tooling middlewares/tasks, UI5 controls and more.

 ## Code of Conduct